greshh/SnakeGame/README.md

 For a second year course: Games Programming

+`GameEngine.java` was developed by the Massey University lecturers and was already provided to be used for the assignment.

 ## Scenario

 Develop a Java version of the classic game Snake.
 The game will allow a user to control the movement of the snake using the keyboard's cursor controls.
 The player will initially control a three-circle player object (Snake with red head and green body), which will move one cell at a time on the X or Y axis, representing the game world.
 As the player consumes a green apple, the snake will in turn grow by 1.